kstn91/git.practice1/README.txt

-This is my first project using Git and GitHub
+This is my final codecademy project in web dev path